Indigo Publications: History

 Indigo Publications was established in Paris in 1981.
 Founder Maurice Botbol assembled a small team of investigative journalists dedicated to economic news.
 Botbol serves as director of Indigo Publications and was President of the Syndicat presse indépendante d' information en ligne (Union of the Independent Press Information Online).
 Indigo is a French media group serving a global audience, but hangs its credibility on remaining editorially independent: as Botbol explains, "We are not culturally partisan, either toward France's interests nor those of the third world....
 We are very careful not to have any 'national' positioning."

 The Indian Ocean Newsletter was the first Indigo publication, focused on the business interests of East and southern Africa and the Indian Ocean states.
 Over the years, the company launched other regional titles including the economic newsletter for Francophone Africa, La Lettre du Continent (and its English equivalent, West Africa Newsletter); the North African newspaper Maghreb Confidential; and more specialized business publications like Africa Mining Intelligence and Intelligence Online.
 In 2007, Indigo acquired La Lettre A, a newsletter established in 1978 that specializes in news and analysis of politics and business in France.
 In April 2011, Indigo launched an online spinoff of La Lettre A called Entourages.

-The company functions as a SAS (sociétés par actions simplifiées), with headquarters in Paris in the rue Montmartre.
+The company functions as a SAS (sociétés par actions simplifiées), with headquarters in Paris previously in the rue Montmartre.
+Indigo Publications' new offices are located in Paris's Republique neighborhood.